A measurement of the mean electronic excitation energy of liquid xenon: Systematic uncertainties and corrections

 \subsubsection{Photon detection efficiency}

 The manufacturer Hamamatsu Photonics claims for the VUV4 S13371 SiPMs a saturation photon detection efficiency (PDE) of $\SI{24}{\%}$ at $\SI{175}{nm}$ and $\SI{25}{\celsius}$ operated at $\SI{4}{V}$ overvoltage without crosstalk and afterpulsing~\cite{Hamamatsu_MPPC}.
 However, SiPM characterisations for the nEXO experiment imply a much lower saturation PDE of $\SIrange{9.9}{17.6}{\%}$, measured at $\SIrange{3.3}{3.8}{V}$ overvoltage and $\SI{233}{K}$, that differs by $\SI{8}{\%}$ among devices~\cite{Gallina:2019fxt,nEXO:2019jhg}.
-Since we are operating the SiPMs at more than $\SI{4}{V}$ overvoltage~\cite{Baudis:2020nwe}, we can assume a typical PDE value of $\SI{15}{\%}$.
-For the R9869 PMT, Hamamatsu Photonics quotes a quantum efficiency of $\SI{20}{\%}$ at $\SI{175}{nm}$ in the data sheet and tests for the MEG~II experiment showed a typical PDE value (including the photon collection efficiency) of $\SI{16}{\%}$ at $\SI{165}{K}$ for LXe scintillation light.
-Internal tests showed that the deployed modified version of that PMT does not show a higher quantum efficiency.
-Hence, the SiPMs and the PMT have similar typical PDEs and their difference is negligible for this analysis.
+We are operating the SiPMs at more than $\SI{4}{V}$ overvoltage~\cite{Baudis:2020nwe}.
+In view of these measurements, we can thus assume a typical PDE of $\SI{18}{\%}$.
+Hamamatsu Photonics provided us with the spectral response curve of the R6041"~06~MOD PMT that shows a peak quantum efficiency (QE) of $\sim \SI{30}{\%}$ at $\SI{175}{nm}$.
+The MOD~specification sets a minimum QE of $\SI{25}{\%}$ at that wavelength as requirement.
+An independent measurement shows a QE of $\sim \SI{28}{\%}$~\cite{Arazi:2013fxa}.
+The electron collection efficiency of that PMT was specified with $\sim \SI{70}{\%}$ upon enquiry to the manufacturer.
+We can thus conclude that the typical PDE of that PMT is $\SI{20}{\%}$.
+Since the SiPMs and the PMT have similar typical PDEs with a percent-level difference, systematics from the PDE difference are negligible for this analysis.